devlinjunker/test.atom-package/packages.md

  - [x] Explore ternjs/atom-ternjs with javascript
   - tried this, but couldn't see any improvement over the standard autocomplete with javascript

-### Nuclide --
-NOTE: No longer supported
-Collection of features for Atom to provide IDE like functionality.
-From Facebook.
-  - [x] Look into full Nuclide feature list: https://nuclide.io/docs/
-   - Quick Open (Proprietary Search Feature) "OmniSearch", file names, open files, recent files
-   - Remote Development with project on server
-   - Nuclide Diagnostics (Similar to atom-ide-ui)
-   - Distraction Free Mode (Quickly Toggle Side panels?)
-   - Format JS (For even more javascript ide tools)
-    - Auto Add/Remove?
-Require statements/Types
-    - [x] Look into FormatJS Package https://atom.io/packages/nuclide-format-js
-     - Q: enabled, unsure if useful though.
-I'll have to try to remember to think about it
-  - Debugger inspired by chrome tools
-  - Task Runner toolbar (Build, test, run, debug)
-  - Working Sets
-  - Outline panel
-  - Context View - most interesting
-   - Display definition and information about symbol clicking on
-   - [x] Look into Context View Package
-    - only exists for Nuclide it looks like (or VS Code with Typescript)
-  - Health Stats for Nuclide (Atom)
-  - Terminal (like atom-ide-ui)
-  - Optional: Nuclide Toolbar
-  - Optional: Buck Build Integration (Build System by atom) https://buckbuild.com/

-### Atom IDE UI --
-NOTE: As of 2018 this package and other IDE packages depending on it now longer will work!!!
-UIs to support language services and debuggers
- - IDEA: Markdown outline?
- - [x] Look into Atom IDE Debugger Node https://atom.io/packages/atom-ide-debugger-node
-  - Not sure if a separate package is needed or if it just comes with IDE-UI
-  - Toggle Debugger panel with pallete command `dbugsh`
-  - Launch or attach to node process?
-  - TODO: Test debugger with node project

-#### IDE-CSS --
-Enhancements for UI to improve CSS Development **Requires atom-ide-ui package**
- - Rules outline in Outline Panel
- - Tooltips for css selector/property and linters

-#### IDE-HTML --
-Enhancements for UI to improve HTML Development **Requires atom-ide-ui package**
- - HTML DOM Outline in Outline Panel

-#### IDE-Flowtype --
-Enhancements for UI to Improve Flow Development **Requires atom-ide-ui package**
- - Flow Autocomplete is bumped to top of autocomplete list
-  - IDEA: Show which class (parent class) a property/method is from
- - UI indications of bad flow code
- - go to definition (hover over symbol and click while holding `cmd`)
- - type hints when hovering over symbols
- - Outline of flow files
-  - make sure flow server is running for project:
-   - new terminal, `./node_modules/.bin/flow start`
- - [..]
-Look into "find references" flow package
-  - Attempting to google around for this seems like it isn't that supported by flow
-  - May want to move to typescript for this

-#### IDE-Typescript --
-Enhancements for UI to improve Typescript Development **Requires atom-ide-ui package**
- - Auto completion
- - Diagnostics (errors & warnings, with autofixes)
- - Document outline
- - Find references
- - Go to definition
- - Hover
- - Signature help

-### Atom-Typescript --
-Typescript plugin for Atom.
-Lots of settings
- - TODO: read up on https://atom.io/packages/atom-typescript

 ### Busy Signal --
 Package API for displaying in progress tasks